zec/tt08-square1/docs/info.md

 is [munching squares], first implemented _c._ 1962 on MIT's [PDP-1] (hence the demo's name).
-The original version has feedback and user-configurability (see [Norbert Landsteiner's write-up] for more details), but a simple variant requires only two $N$-bit variables&mdash;`t`, a frame counter, and `y`, a row counter, used thus:
+The original version has feedback and user-configurability (see [Norbert Landsteiner's write-up] for more details and a PDP-1 emulator), but a simple variant requires only two $N$-bit variables&mdash;`t`, a frame counter, and `y`, a row counter, used thus:

 ```plain